songweige/rich-text-to-image/README.md

 ## Acknowledgement

 We thank Mia Tang, Aaron Hertzmann, Nupur Kumari, Gaurav Parmar, Ruihan Gao, and Aniruddha Mahapatra for their helpful discussion and paper reading.
-We thank AK, Radamés Ajna, and other HuggingFace team members for their help and support with our online demo.Our rich-text editor is built on [Quill](https://quilljs.com/).
+We thank AK, Radamés Ajna, and other HuggingFace team members for their help and support with the [online demo](https://huggingface.co/spaces/songweig/rich-text-to-image).
+Our rich-text editor is built on [Quill](https://quilljs.com/).
 Our model code is built on [huggingface / diffusers](https://github.com/huggingface/diffusers#readme).